constantinadrian/gm_v2_unit_test/README.md

             - Add / Edit / Delete review functionality for loggin users

-            - Depending from waht category the product is, along the page there is two or one carousel with suggested product to complete the look
+            - Depending from what category the product is, along the page there is two or one carousel with suggested product to complete the look

         4. Register